Boeing posts first annual loss since 1997 as Max costs skyrocket

 And Boeing said that as a result of the grounding, which has lasted nearly a year now, it expected the overall cost to produce the 737 Max to rise to $6.3 billion in the years ahead, up from an earlier estimate of $3.6 billion.
 In total, the anticipated costs now equal more than $18.6 billion, or nearly 20 per cent of Boeing’s annual sales before the Max was grounded.

-This was the company’s first quarterly earnings report with David Calhoun at the helm, following the ouster of the previous chief executive, Dennis Muilenburg.
+This was the company’s first quarterly earnings report with David Calhoun at the helm, he succeeded the previous chief executive, Dennis Muilenburg.